Important Announcements

 Please provide us a copy of the death certificate (clear photo copy is acceptable).

-For borrowers with federally-owned loans (Direct Loans), alternative documentation may be accepted.
-If a death certificate is unavailable, please provide the following so MOHELA can attempt to obtain the necessary verification to process a discharge request:
+For borrowers with Direct Loans, alternative documentation may be accepted.
+If a death certificate is unavailable, please provide alternate documentation so MOHELA can attempt to obtain the necessary verification to process a discharge request.
+Alternative documentation should include the decedent’s name and date of birth.
+Examples include:

 • Verification from an official of a county clerk’s office stating that the decedent is deceased, but that a death certificate could not be readily provided.